We are open for extended overnight care on most days. Please see our detailed hours below:

 Veterinary Assistant

-Kaori Betancourt has been passionate about helping animals for as long as she can remember.
+Kaori has been passionate about helping animals for as long as she can remember.
 As a child, she often wondered how she could do more for her pets—and when she learned that there were doctors for animals, she knew exactly what she wanted to become.

 Kaori earned her Doctorate in Veterinary Medicine from the Universidad Autónoma de Guerrero, at the Escuela Superior de Medicina Veterinaria y Zootecnia in Tecpan de Galeana, México.
 Since graduating, she has focused her career on small animal care, working extensively with dogs and cats.
 She is currently pursuing the Educational Commission for Foreign Veterinary Graduates (ECFVG) certification, a program that will allow her to become fully licensed to practice veterinary medicine in the United States.